Arziva/Summarise_transformer/README.md

 # Summarise_transformer
-Training phase of a transformer summarise
+Pre processing phase of a transformer summarise